uidaholib/oral-history-as-data/_howto/configurethesite.md

 - Go to the OHD homepage and click on the "Template" button toward the top right of the page.
 {% include bootstrap/figure.md img="howto/ohd_template.png" caption="" alt="picture of the button that enables user to create a new template in github" class="w-50" %}
-- You'll need to then name your repository.
+- Then you'll need to name your repository.
 {% include bootstrap/figure.md img="howto/name_repository.png" caption="" alt="image of the field users must fill out in order to create a name for their new template" class="w-50" %}
-- Once you've named your repository you'll need to click the "Create Repository From Template" button.
+- Once you've named your repository, you'll need to click the "Create Repository From Template" button.
 {% include bootstrap/figure.md img="howto/create_repository_button.png" caption="" alt="picture of the create repository button located at the bottom of the page" class="w-50" %}

 ## Step 2: Create a New File